-This factsheet has been issued and approved by Baillie Gifford & Co Limited (Financial Services Register 119179), which is wholly owned by Baillie Gifford & Co (Financial Services Register 142597), both of which are authorised and regulated by the Financial Conduct Authority of 12 Endeavour Square, Stratford, London, E20 1JN.
+This factsheet has been issued and approved by Baillie Gifford & Co Limited, which is wholly owned by Baillie Gifford & Co, both of which are authorised and regulated by the Financial Conduct Authority.

 Baillie Gifford Overseas Limited is wholly owned by Baillie Gifford & Co.
-Baillie Gifford Overseas Limited provides investment management and advisory services to non-UK clients.
-Both are authorised and regulated by the Financial Conduct Authority.
+Baillie Gifford Overseas Limited provides investment management and advisory services to non-UK clients and is authorised and regulated by the Financial Conduct Authority.